itsakc-me/piecetree/README.md

 4. Start importing the necessary classes for your need and you are good to go.

 ## Dependencies
-PieceTree is a standalone Java library with no external dependencies, making it easy to integrate into Android projects.
+PieceTree is a standalone and fully built from mostly scratch (only Android Utilities), Java library with no external dependencies, making it easy to integrate into Android projects.

 ## Contributing
 Contributions are welcome!
 Submit issues or pull requests on the [GitHub repository](https://github.com/itsakc-me/piecetree).
 Suggestions for improving performance, adding features, or enhancing documentation are appreciated.